 DS: I still have the ATM machine!
 Do I still use it?
 Nah.
 I don’t use it, but it’s still in my house.
 I didn’t even buy the ATM machine!
 It was something that my financial advisor and best friend bought for me on my birthday as a joke, but it really worked.
 It was something given to me that I didn’t even ask for and it got a lot of publicity and spread on social media (laughs).
 It had my name on it and everything, so I kept it!

-Interview, Featured, Top, Clyde Drexler, Corey Maggette, Cuttino Mobley, DeShawn Stevenson, Jason Kidd, Jerome Williams, LeBron James, Michael Jordan, Shawn Marion, Tyson Chandler, Vince Carter, Cleveland Cavaliers, Miami Heat, Orlando Magic, Utah Jazz, Washington Wizards
+Interview, Top, Clyde Drexler, Corey Maggette, Cuttino Mobley, DeShawn Stevenson, Jason Kidd, Jerome Williams, LeBron James, Michael Jordan, Shawn Marion, Tyson Chandler, Vince Carter, Cleveland Cavaliers, Miami Heat, Orlando Magic, Utah Jazz, Washington Wizards